DSV-CUB/MARISSA/README.md

 other quantification methods, such as parametric T2 mapping, or tissues, i.e. the liver, is not limited, but yet not tested.

 ## Usage
-After installation according to the user manual, the MARISSA_start.bat or MARISSA_start.sh can be used to start the program (tested on Windows 11 only)
+After installation according to the user manual, the MARISSA_start.bat can be used to start the program (tested on Windows 11 only)

 ## Scripts
 In the publication, the training and plots were performed with scripts that can be found in marissa\scripts.